 Welcome to G2

-We are a mixed age Year 1 and 2 Infant class.
+We are a mixed age Year 1 and 2 class.

 Our class teacher is Miss Wells.
-Mrs Clarke and Mrs Irwin are our teaching assistants.
+Mrs Clarke is our Teaching Assistant.

 History off the page 'Great Fire of London' workshop - December 2018